-Tinka Jordy has been working as a professional artist for over 40 years and her work is exhibited and collected internationally.
+Tinka Jordy is a figurative ceramic sculptor and has been working as a professional artist for over 45 years.
+Her work is exhibited and collected internationally.

 Tinka received a Bachelor of Arts degree in 1977 after attending The Cleveland Institute of Art and The Kansas City Art Institute.
-Tinka Jordy is a current board member of the Orange County Arts Commission Advisory Board.
+Tinka Jordy is currently the vice chair of the Orange County Arts Commission Advisory Board.

 Although the viewer is not there during the actual creation of this work, it’s my intention that the final piece will draw the viewer in to participate in the sensuality of the work, and that their perceptions will be questioned, while their emotions are evoked, through my use of the clay in its final form, scale and texture.

-I have been fortunate to have had many reviews and articles about my work but this review by Andrew Hidas is I beleive the most perceptive in explaining my ethos
+I have been fortunate to have had many reviews and articles about my work.
+But I think this is one of the most perceptive reviews that truly 'gets' my ethos."

 Andrew Hildas wrote "no one gets out of this life either alive or unscorched, a fact that Jordy’s high-fired clay figures reveal in the imperfect fissures and textures of their skin.
 That said, there is tremendous dignity in acceptance of this fact, with distinct hints that such acceptance, far from causing despair, leads instead to a hard-earned transcendence of the finite realm."